New Jersey Schools with EMT Training Programs

 Union County College is the oldest community college in New Jersey.
 This public school has transfer agreements allowing those with 2-year degrees to pursue further education at other state institutions.
 Distance-learning and continuing education certificates are also available.

-This EMT training program offers a traditional lecture setting with hands-on opportunities.
-Students complete 110 credit-hours of coursework with an extra ten hours spent in a local hospital's emergency room.
+This Emergency Medical Services (EMS) training program offers a traditional lecture setting with hands-on opportunities.
+The EMS training program is a semester-long course sequence.
 Before beginning the program, all enrollees must have professional-level CPR certification.
-At the end of the course, all students must pass a written exam to become licensed as EMT-Basics.
+At the end of the course, students will be qualified to sit for the EMT-Basics licensure examination.

 Paramedics in New Jersey work mainly out of hospitals, but they can find careers with fire departments, ambulance services, police departments or hospitals.
 EMT-Paramedics undergo advanced training to use emergency equipment, like deliberators, oxygen tanks and airway devices.
 They also learn to administer medications, such as through IV.

 Potential enrollees need to be at least 18 years old and have a current EMT certification.
 All students need to have CPR certification, hospital sponsorship and nine credits of general education to graduate.
 They must also pass a basic skills test, showing competency in algebra and other areas.